Role profiles

 Minimum age

-Please enter the minimum age for this opportunity.
+Enter the minimum age for this opportunity - this is not related to the minor age as it could be 21 or 24 for driving roles and even 60 for some projects.
 Please note that applicants will not be stopped from applying to this role if they are below the minimum age.
 However, they will be told that they are below the minimum age and a banner will be shown to the opportunity manager that the applicant is below the minimum age and it will be up to them whether or not they want to proceed with their application.

 Recruitment category*